mmtk/mmtk-core/docs/userguide/src/migration/prefix.md

         +   Note: The `Edge` trait does not have a method for storing NULL to a slot.
 The VM binding needs to implement its own method to store NULL to a slot.

-Miscellaneous changes:

-*   Some public API functions still return `Option<ObjectReference>`, but VM bindings can no longer wrap them into `extern "C"` functions that return `ObjectReference` because `ObjectReference::NULL` is removed.
-Use `mmtk::util::api_util::NullableObjectReference` for the return value.
+Not API change, but worth noting:

+*   Functions that return `Option<ObjectReference>`
     -   `memory_manager::get_finalized_object`
     -   `ObjectReference::get_forwarded_object`
+        +   The functions listed above did not change, as they still return `Option<ObjectReference>`.
+But some VM bindings used to expose them to native programs by wrapping them into `extern "C"` functions that return `ObjectReference`, and return `ObjectReference::NULL` for `None`.
+This is no longer possible since we removed `ObjectReference::NULL`.
+The VM bindings should use `mmtk::util::api_util::NullableObjectReference` for the return type instead.

 See also: